BaileysBlog/RealTimeDashboard/README.md

 ## Current To-Do (General)
 - [x] Angular Dashboard Page
-- [ ] Angular Service for retrieving SignalR messages
+- [x] Angular Service for retrieving SignalR messages
-- [ ] SignalR Server
+- [x] SignalR Server
 ### To-Do (Client Side)
+- [x] Number of connected clients
-- [ ] Cpu Usage
+- [ ] Ability to show all connected users in more detail
-- [ ] Memory Usage
+- [ ] Ability to select users and invite to group chat
-- [ ] Number of connected clients
+- [ ] Notification / Joining of groups
-- [ ] Database Information
+- [ ] Sending messages
 ### To-Do (Server Side)
+- [x] Number of connected clients
-- [ ] Retrieve Cpu Usage
+- [ ] Api for getting detailed list of connected users
-- [ ] Retrieve Memory Usage
+- [ ] Api for creating groups
-    - [ ] Max Allowed Ram
+- [ ] Api for sending group invitations
-    - [ ] Current Ram usage
+- [ ] Api for joining groups
-- [ ] Database connection to store connected clients
+- [ ] Api for sending messages inside groups
-    - [ ] Methods of retrieving current client count
+- [ ] Process of expiring messages on group death
-- [ ] Retrieve information regarding database
-    - [ ] Queries for returning information about database
+    - [ ] Group death = Zero people in the group